rafaelumlei/vscode_node_gulp_express_typescript_boilerplate/README.md

 * VS Code with debug configurarions for TypeScript already in place
 * Intellisense for TypeScript with Typings
 * Gulp already integrated with VS Code (with tasks for js and js.map generation)
-* A simple express.js web.server to start testing
+* A simple express.js web server to start testing
 * Docker integration

 ## What was used in this sample project: